Finland93/GemHunter/README.md

    - ▲ Flip to Uptrend / ▼ Flip to Downtrend
    - LTF Bullish (gated) / LTF Bearish (gated)
    - HTF turned Bullish / HTF turned Bearish
+   - Broke a Level up / Broke a Level down (price closes through an S/R zone)
 3. Set the trigger to **Once Per Bar Close** to match the non-repainting logic, and save.

 Each alert message includes the ticker and interval, so the same alert works across an entire watchlist.